For good old-fashioned coffee, start making coffee with a stovetop percolator. Get freshly brewed coffee full of flavor.

 Their popularity probably also comes from the idea of durability as well as the ease of cleaning and maintenance.
 These are very important factors when contemplating purchasing any item for your kitchen.

 One of the factors to consider is the size and how many cups or mugs of coffee you can brew.
 These vary between the maximum of 6,8, 9 or 12 cups.
-12 cups is generally the biggest percolator available and is a very generous sized brewer.
+12 cups are generally the biggest percolator available.
+This is a very generous sized brewer.

 But the minimum brew can be from 1-2 cups.
-Most coffee pots come with water measurements – so only use the amount of water required for a small brew and the required coffee grounds.
-Then brew.
+Most coffee pots come with water measurements.
+It is advisable to only use the amount of water required for the number of coffees being brewed.

 These are a perfect addition to outdoor entertaining and taking on hiking trips.
 They are easy to use and set up over a fire.